Saturday, October 24, 2020

 Bruce lived his life as a wonderful model of loving unconditionally and always being a good friend to others.
 His trust was easily earned and his promises of always being there for someone in need never wavered.
 Bruce’s special friends and loved ones will surely miss his quiet demeanor and steadfast love.
 May they reflect upon his memories with great joy and share his story for generations to come.
 A special thanks to Visiting Angels, Rest Haven and Faith Hospice for their loving and compassionate care.

 Bruce W. Smith, age 91, of Grand Rapids, Michigan, entered his heavenly home July 24, 2020.
 Bruce was born August 10, 1928 in Grand Rapids to the late Henry and Reka (Vander Nald) Smith.
 He was also preceded in death by his wife of 50 years, Faith; son, Gregory; brother, Allen; and several Vanden Hoek in-laws.
 Bruce attended Highland Hills Baptist Church and was an owner/partner in a dairy business.
 He will be remembered for his love of God, family and friends.
 Bruce is survived by his daughter, Beverly (Dennis) Reid; granddaughters, Karin (Jesse) Crowley, Cimberly Reid; great grandchildren, Landon, Cailin, Dakota, Jacob; brother, William (Lorraine) Smith of Norton Shores; and several nieces and nephews.
 A private family graveside service was held at Rosedale Memorial Park.
-The family is planning a memorial service to be held at a later date when the Covid-19 restrictions are lifted.
+The public memorial service will be held on Saturday, October, 24, 2020 at 11 AM at Highland Hills Baptist Church.
 Memorials may be made to Highland Hills Baptist Mission Fund or Mel Trotter Ministries.
 To leave a memory or condolence at www.heritagelifestory.com.